As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

 #1 From Glaiza Bernaldez

-As a person who loves history, art and literature, Temple of Leah represent beauty of Greek-Roman architecture that influences not the only Philippines but many cities in Europe and another part of the world.
+As a person who loves history, art and literature, Temple Cebu represent the beauty of Greek-Roman architecture that influences not the only Philippines but many cities in Europe and another part of the world.

 The ancient Greek architecture has a profound effect throughout the ages.
-There is a lot of symbolism behind the choice of architecture and Temple of Leah is a great example.
+There is a lot of symbolism behind the choice of architecture and Temple is a great example.

 We had our engagement shoot there that makes this place a wonderful memory.